Rashedeen/HackTheBox/HTB/HTB_Apocalypse_2025_OSINT.md

 ### HTB Apocalypse 2025 OSINT Challenge
-I managed to secure two flags from the OSINT challenges namely Echoes in the stone and Stone that wispher.
+I managed to secure two flags from the OSINT challenges namely Echoes in the stone and Stone that wisphers.

 ## Echoes in the stone